 Matias del Campo

-Matias del Campo is a registered architect and designer and an associate professor of architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+Matias del Campo is a registered architect, designer, and educator.
+He is an associate professor of architecture at the Taubman College of Architecture and Urban Design at University of Michigan, where he directs AR2IL — the Architecture and Artificial Intelligence Laboratory.
+He is also affiliated faculty of robotics, computer science, and data science.